gcardi/Old-Slide-Projector/README.md

 **Old Style Projector** is an FMX C++Builder application that simulates a vintage slide projector, complete with visual effects and sound.

-It requires [Anafestica](https://github.com/gcardi/Anafestica/) — a header-only library used to manage the persistence of application parameters such as settings and module paths.
+It requires [Anafestica](https://github.com/gcardi/Anafestica/), a header-only library used to manage the persistence of application parameters such as App-wide settings and Forms' position.

 ## Features